145451 Rumina

 145451 Rumina (provisional designation ') is a large trans-Neptunian object in the scattered disc region beyond the Kuiper belt.
-It was discovered on 9 September 2005, by American astronomers Andrew Becker, Andrew Puckett and Jeremy Kubica at Apache Point Observatory in Sunspot, New Mexico.
-It measures approximately 600 kilometers in diameter.
+It was discovered on 9 September 2005, by American astronomers Andrew Becker, Andrew Puckett and Jeremy Kubica at the Apache Point Observatory in Sunspot, New Mexico.

+It measures approximately 600 kilometers in diameter, and has an albedo of ~0.102, with a grey colored surface.